MKO terrorists hire Polish students for demo

 ‘A friend called me: a trip to Paris for 20 zlotys.
 If you decide quickly, we’ll be all together on one coach’, Ania, a sociology student in Poznań, tells us.

 Another student: ‘I’m going to have fun!
 We drop in to Paris and rule For pennies!’.

 Several thousand students from all over Poland left for France yesterday.
-Twenty five coaches from Poznań alone.
-Students from other European countries will be there too.

 The students were officially told that the trip was sponsored by the Berlin-based Iranian Association, which pays for transportation, lodgings and board through Sunday.

 The only condition of participation is to attend a rally Saturday at Charles de Gaulle Airport.
 The rally is being co-organised by the radical Iranian opposition group, the People’s Mujahideen of Iran.
 In the US, Canada and Iran, is it on the list of terrorist organisations.

 The People’s Mujahideen are responsible for the deaths of Iranian civilians in the 1980s.
 They fought a relentless struggle for power then against the Shia ayatollahs.
 They were financed by Saddam Hussein, who took the People’s Mujahideen under his wings following their flight from Iran, helping them to organise across-the-border raids and attacks.

 After invading Iraq, the Americans didn’t decide to destroy the People’s Mujahideen base, because they didn’t really know what to do with them, as the Mujahideen could prove useful in fighting Iran’s theocratic regime.
 The Mujahideen leaders were received by US senators, who are afraid of Iran’s nuclear programme.

 Today, the People’s Mujahideen are fighting for rehabilitation in the West’s eyes.
 They accuse the